GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

   - ux
 ---

-Making sure your pages load fast from the network is key to delivering a good user experience.
+Making sure your pages load fast is key to delivering a good user experience.
 But one area we often overlook is page transitions — what our users see when they move between pages.

 A new web platform API called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your